Its-Yayo/Ramskit/README.md

 Ramskit is a single kit tool to encrypt and decrypt data.
 Ramskit will automate which file from a complete path the user wants to encrypt/decrypt.
+PRs and Issues are open for anyone that wants to contribute to my project.

 ## Getting Started

 For more info and downloads, see [wiki](https://its-yayo.github.io/ramskit).

 (For latest version v1.2.1):